nervosnetwork/docs/docs/getting-started/mine.md

 You can check your CKB balance with your address on [CKB explorer](https://explorer.nervos.org/).

 If there are any problems, check out the [trouble shooting document](../references/troubleshooting).

+## GPU Miner
+From CKB testnet `v0.18.0` there is a GPU miner available to use.
+The detailed information can be found in its [GitHub repo](https://github.com/nervosnetwork/ckb-cuckoo-miner).